MicrosoftDocs/azure-ai-docs/articles/ai-services/language-service/personally-identifiable-information/how-to/use-containers.md

 ## Summary

-In this article, you learned concepts and workflow for downloading, installing, and running Personally Identifiable Information containers.
+In this article, you learned concepts and workflow for downloading, installing, and running PII detection containers.
 In summary:

-* Personally Identifiable Information provides Linux containers for Docker
+* PII detection provides Linux containers for Docker
 * Container images are downloaded from the Microsoft Container Registry (MCR).
 * Container images run in Docker.
 * You must specify billing information when instantiating a container.